Corporate Governance-Risk Management

 No. Opportunity Type Climate-Related Opportunity Opportunity Level

-2 Resource Use Efficiency Use low-carbon transport Medium
+2 Resource Use Efficiency Low-carbon transport Medium

 Climate-Related Opportunity Response Measures